-- 5. View or change the following settings: - Disable IPv4 Firewall Protection.
-The IPv4 firewall is enabled by default, which is the recommended setting.
-Some advanced users might want to disable IPv4 firewall protection to examine the traffic coming in from the Internet. - Disable Port Scan and DoS Protection.
+- 5. View or change the following settings: - Disable Port Scan and DoS Protection.
 DoS protection protects your LAN against denial of service attacks such as Syn flood, Smurf Attack, Ping of Death, and many others.
 Select this check box only in special circumstances. - Default DMZ Server.
 This feature is sometimes helpful when you are playing online games or videoconferencing, but it makes the firewall security less effective.
 See Set Up a Default DMZ Server on page 47. - Respond to Ping on Internet Port.
 This feature allows your modem router to be discovered.
-Use this feature only as a diagnostic tool or if you have a specific reason.
+Use this feature only as a diagnostic tool or for a specific reason. - MTU Size (in bytes).
+The normal MTU (maximum transmit unit) value for most Ethernet networks is 1500 bytes, or 1492 bytes for PPPoE connections.
+Change the MTU only if you are sure that it is necessary for your Internet connection.
+See Change the MTU Size on page 45.